BILLPC2684/TGR-PRTO-C/README.md

 ## PLEASE BE PATIENT...
 Updates will come ASAP on schedule(hopefully)

 # Are ROMs free?
-Yes for the most part, now ppl can charge or setup a donation system for their ROMs
+Yes for the most part, now people can charge or setup a donation system for their ROMs
 ## We have no responsibility if your ROM gets hacked/modded or republished without your permission

 # Building the Emulator